Dr Ronald de Bruin, Director of the COST Association

 The lecture will cover three areas: a) The use of the Mechanism, its operation and its construction and reconstruction b) Technological achievements of the 2nd century BC discovered in the Antikythera Mechanism, which displace the birth of technology backwards by many centuries.
 The conclusion is that our ancestors in the 2nd century BC possessed a very advanced scientific and technological knowledge far superior than we thought they had until the discovery and decoding of the Antikythera Mechanism.
 They were able to transfer scientific knowledge in computing engines using advanced technology.
 The history of technology should be rewritten and c) Technologies and techniques of the 21st century, which were used for the decoding of the Antikythera Mechanism and for the construction of its physical models.

-Dr. Charalambos Chaitas, Executive Director for Arts, Heritage and Education for the Public Investment Fund, Saudi Arabia
+Dr. Charalambos Chaitas, Executive Director Culture, Arts and Education, Qiddiya IC, Kingdom of Saudi Arabia

 Charalampos Chaitas is currently an Executive Director for Culture, Arts and Education for Qiddiya, a 2030 vision new city in the south west of Riyadh, Saudi Arabia initiated by Public Investment Fund (PIF).
 His main role is to develop landmark facilities, create dedicated schools and training programs and promote world-class events and participation that will result in extraordinary experiences, capture and stimulate demand for arts & culture, and foster the organic growth of local talent and programs.
 Prior to joining Qiddiya he was the Director for the Operational Management Consultancy of the Grand Egyptian Museum.
 He is also the Treasurer of the ICOM’s International Committee of Architecture and Museum Techniques (ICAMT) 2013-2019.
 His career includes collaborations in museums and cultural centers in European countries and countries of the Middle East.
 Very often he gives lectures in universities and facilitates specialized workshops for students and young professionals.